Orkney representative football team: History

 The Milne Cup was founded in 1908.
-Donated by Bailie Milne, the first chairman of Aberdeen, the trophy was originally intended as an annual competition between Lerwick and Scalloway – two settlements in Shetland.
+Donated by Bailie Milne, the first chairman of Aberdeen F.C., the trophy was originally intended as an annual competition between Lerwick and Scalloway – two settlements in Shetland.
 However, it was instead contested by Lerwick and Kirkwall – the largest settlement in Orkney.
 Lerwick won the first match 5–1 on 7 May 1908.
 Over the first five editions, Lerwick won the trophy twice while Kirkwall won it twice and retained it once following a draw.

 In 1913, the tournament became an annual competition between Orkney and Shetland.
 It was contested a further two times – both won by Orkney – before World War I which saw the tournament's suspension.

 Shetland were the stronger team in the inter-war years, lifting the trophy 11 times to Orkney's 10 between 1919 and 1939.
 The tournament was again suspended during World War II.

 Okrney won the Milne Cup five times and retained it once in the first seven editions after World War II.
 A record score was achieved in 1963 when 16 goals were shared between the two teams, Shetland winning 9–7 after extra time.

 From 1935 to 1967, Shetland had also played the Faroe Islands for the Adam Shield.
 A new competition – the North Atlantic Cup – was introduced in 1968 which would see Orkney, Shetland and the Faroe Islands playing each other annually for the next five years.
 The tournament came down to the final matches in June 1973.
 The Faroe Islands defeated Shetland 5–1 on 13 June to eliminate Shetland from the competition.
 Orkney then won the final match on 18 June against the Faroe Islands to win the cup.